sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

     )
 ```

 With `@overload` decorators we describe which combinations of inputs are allowed.
-And what return type will it produce.
-You can read more about `@overload` [here](https://sobolevn.me/2019/01/simple-dependent-types-in-python).
+And what return type will they produce.
+You can read more about `@overload` decorator [here](https://sobolevn.me/2019/01/simple-dependent-types-in-python).

 Finally, calling our function with both sync and async client: